giorgos-nikits/SmartAlertApp/README.md

 # SmartAlertApp
-An app I created while in a team for a  university project using Adroid Studio using Java.
+An app I created while in a team for a  university project using Adroid Studio and Java.

 We used firebase authentication for the login of the app.